The Steven Humphrey Undergraduate Philosophy Colloquium

 The 2019 Humphrey Colloquium was a resounding success.
 Students from the U.S. and Canada presented their work in an inclusive and welcoming environment.
 Dr. Quill Kukla, Professor of Philosophy and Senior Research Scholar at the Kennedy Institute of Ethics, Georgetown University, was the keynote speaker.

-The 2020 Humphrey Colloquium has been postponed.
-The new date is April 9, 2021.
+The 2020 Humphrey Colloquium was cancelled due to the pandemic.
+The colloquium returns on November 12, 2021.
 The keynote speaker will be Teresa Robertson Ishii (UCSB).
-A revised CFP with a new deadline is available here.
+A revised CFP with a new deadline .
 In the meantime we wish everyone a good semester and good health.

 The Colloquium was featured in Louisville's The Voice-Tribune.